DU By the Numbers

 Percentage of students who participate in internships

-Percentage of students who default on their loans, 8.3% below the national average of 10.1%.
+Percentage of DU students who default on their loans, well below the national average student loan default rate of 7.3%.

 The most popular locations for job and internship opportunities include: Denver, New York City, Chicago, Los Angeles, Minneapolis and Washington, D.C.